-The Excel TBILLEQ function returns the bond-equivalent yield for a Treasury bill, based on based on a settlement date, a maturity date, and a discount rate.
+The Excel TBILLEQ function returns the bond-equivalent yield for a Treasury bill, based on a settlement date, a maturity date, and a discount rate.
 In the example shown, the settlement date is 5-Feb-2019, the maturity date is 1-Feb-2020, and the discount rate is 2.54%.
 The formula in F5 is:

 In Excel, dates are serial numbers.
 Generally, the best way to enter valid dates is to use cell references, as shown in the example.
 To enter valid dates directly inside a function, the DATE function is the best option.